 Early History of the Farthyn family

 This web page shows only a small excerpt of our Farthyn research.
 Another 46 words (3 lines of text) covering the years 1700, 1743, 1723, 1736, 1786, 1787, 1838, 1782, 1865, 1801 and 1830 are included under the topic Early Farthyn History in all our PDF Extended History products and printed products wherever possible.

 Farthyn Spelling Variations

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Farthyn include Farthing, Fayting, Farthen, Farden, Fardon, Varthing, Vaytin, Fairthing, Fardin, Farthin and many more.

 Early Notables of the Farthyn family (pre 1700)

 Distinguished members of the family include John Fardon I (1700-1743), an English clockmaker was apprenticed to Thomas Gilkes of Sibford Gower and traded in Deddington from about 1723.
-His only son John Fardon II (1736-1786) was only 10 years old when his father died and seems to have been apprenticed in...
-Another 58 words (4 lines of text) are included under the topic Early Farthyn Notables in all our PDF Extended History products and printed products wherever possible.
+His only son John Fardon II (1736-1786) was only 10 years old when his father died and seems to have been apprenticed in London.
+He and his...

+Another 54 words (4 lines of text) are included under the topic Early Farthyn Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Farthyn family

 Thousands of English families boarded ships sailing to the New World in the hope of escaping the unrest found in England at this time.
 Although the search for opportunity and freedom from persecution abroad took the lives of many because of the cramped conditions and unsanitary nature of the vessels, the opportunity perceived in the growing colonies of North America beckoned.
 Many of the settlers who survived the journey went on to make important contributions to the transplanted cultures of their adopted countries.
 The Farthyn were among these contributors, for they have been located in early North American records: Robert and Bertha Farthing settled in Virginia in 1637; Edward Farthing settled in Barbados in 1678; George Farthing arrived in Philadelphia in 1808; Cyrus Farthing settled in Herring Neck in Newfoundland in 1871.